xin-huang/SeleDiff/README.md

 ### Var File

-The Var file is the output file from the first sub-command `compute-var`, which stores variances of pairwise Ω's.
-When using sub-command `compute-diff` to estimate selection differences, `SeleDiff` uses `--var` option to accept a a *SPACE* delimited file without header that specifies variances of Ω between populations.
+The Var file is the output file from the first sub-command `compute-var`, which stores variances of pairwise Ω. When using sub-command `compute-diff` to estimate selection differences, `SeleDiff` uses `--var` option to accept a a *SPACE* delimited file without header that specifies variances of Ω between populations.

         YRI CEU 1.547660
         YRI CHS 1.639591